Taiwan election: Candidates receive rock star treatment, steamed buns while campaigning

 But the youth vote is impossible to ignore, with people aged 20 to 34 accounting for about one-fifth of Taiwan’s 19.5 million electorate, including one million first-time voters.

-It was unsurprising then, to find members of the KMT’s Youth League at one of the party’s biggest campaign rallies in recent days calling for more support from young voters.
+It was unsurprising then, to find members of the KMT Youth League at one of the party’s biggest campaign rallies in recent days calling for more support from young voters.

 At the Dec 23 evening event held in front of Taipei’s Presidential Office, Mr Kai Teng, head of the party’s youth group, was spotted roaming around and speaking to the elderly there.